rMi99/redis-php-crud/README.md

-# Redis and SSL Installation Guide for PHP
+# Redis Installation Guide for PHP

 This guide will help you install and configure the Redis extension and SSL for PHP on your Ubuntu server.